Orfelia fultoni: Discovery

-Habitat and ecology
+Habitat

 Orfelia fultoni occurs in the Appalachian Mountains and Cumberland Plateau, primarily in the states of Alabama, Georgia, North Carolina, Tennessee, and Virginia.
 The larvae of the species live in stream banks among moss and rock cavities, as well as in wet sandstone caves.
 They build sticky webs on moss, rotten wood, in cracks between rocks or on bare soil, and using their two bioluminescent lanterns as an attractant, capture flying prey in their webs.
 Once caught in the web, chemicals in the web paralyze the prey.
-The O. fultoni require a dark, still area where their lights can shine and where the wind doesn’t disturb their webs too much.
+O. fultoni require a dark, still area where their lights can shine and where the wind doesn’t disturb their webs too much.